10 Do's & Don'ts for Your Office Christmas Party

 A difficult one to avoid for all of us, admittedly – especially when you’re surrounded by people you work with every day.
 But it’s a good idea to try and give yourself permission to talk about something else other than your workflow directives.
 Give your co-workers permission to do the same thing - ask them questions about themselves you’ve never asked before.
 You’ll all relax a lot more if you do!

 If you’ve just started a new job, the Christmas party can potentially be a bit of an anxiety-laden affair.
-You haven’t even worked out how the coffeemaker works, let alone learned everyone’s names.
+It’s been hard enough starting in a new role whilst working from home- You haven’t even worked out how Google Drive works, let alone learned everyone’s names.

 However, it’s just as easy to see it as an opportunity.
 Be sure to circle the party and introduce yourself to everyone.
 And if you can’t remember someone’s name, be honest and ask them!
 We’ve all been new to the team once, and we all recognise the fear of asking someone’s name when they seemingly know yours.
 Try to ask questions about the people you talk to – their family, their personal lives… before you know it, you’ll have a whole host of people to walk you through the operating instructions for that coffeemaker come Monday morning.

 8. If you're one of the old guard - include the new people!

 Conversely to the point above, if you’ve been at the company a long time be sure to keep an eye out for anyone new who’s seemingly struggling to enjoy themselves.
 Attending a work party when you’re brand new to the company can be daunting to the best of us – it doesn’t take a whole lot of effort to take a little time out and see how they’re getting on, maybe introduce them to your colleagues…they’ll definitely appreciate your efforts!

 10. Know when to call it a night